acmmendis/ansible-non-root-user/README.md

 # Introduction

 The Ansible role which create a single system user accounts without any priviladge.
-The play create a random passowd for this user.
+The play create a static passowd for this user.
-The password will output at the play end which enforced to change by the user at the first login.
+The password will output at the play end.

 # How to use